EO4wellness/T-I-L/polyglot/aleman/README.md

 *  <br>
 * <br>

+# German Keyboard
+Unless you have your computer set to type in German, likely, during the course of your German-language studies, you will discover your English keyboard is missing more than a few characters.
+What can you do?
+Here are the ASCII codes of what to type to get the current German letters into your text document.

+             &szlig;     alt + 225        '&szlig;'
+             &auml;      alt + 132        '&auml;'
+             &ouml;      alt + 148        '&ouml;'
+             &uuml;      alt + 129        '&uuml;'
+             &Auml;      alt + 142        '&Auml;'
+             &Ouml;      alt + 153        '&Ouml;'
+             &Uuml;      alt + 154        '&Uuml;'

 # Study Resources:
 Some of the resources I've used in studying Welsh include (but are not limited exclusively to):